-If the BLA has not received your annual statement and any required fee by your anniversary date, you will be sent a late notice and may be liable to pay an additional late fee.
+If the BLA has not received your annual statement by your anniversary date, you will be sent a late notice.

-If after 21 days your annual statement has not been received and any required fees have not been paid, your licence will be cancelled automatically.
+If after 21 days your annual statement has not been received, your licence will be cancelled automatically.

 Extension of time